EricKwong/senna-code-challenge/README.md

 -Runs on Node.js along with React.

-1. install Node.js and npm install in directory
+1. Install Node.js and npm install in directory
-2. install bower install to install bower components
+2. Install bower install to install bower components
-3. run server
+3. Run server